 If you have particular interests or skills you would like to share with the Pack by contributing your time and resources, then please let us know.
 We will hook you up in a role that will be a perfect fit!
 Volunteers who hold a position within the Pack (e.g., committee member or Den leader) must join as an adult member, complete straightforward online training, and pay the annual national dues of $36 per year.
 The Pack again plans to cover volunteer dues in full for the 2019/2020 year.

 Want to Learn More?

 One of the great features of the BSA organization is the resources they make available for its Scouting families and leaders.
 The program has been developing since 1910 and continues to evolve in exciting new ways today.

-If you would like to dive deeper into the world of Scouting, check out the Cub Scout Overview and the Lion Program Overview, to get started.
+If you would like to dive deeper into the world of Scouting, check out the Cub Scout Overview and discover the many adventures and advancements your Cub Scout will earn.
 There are additional great resources at the Cub Hub, Scouting Magazine, and Boy’s Life Magazine.

-You may also review the presentation slides from our Introductory Meeting held at Ellsworth on August 24, 2017, which includes calendar dates set for the 2017/2018 Scouting year.
-This will be updated after the 2018/2019 meeting is held on September 18, 2018.
+You may also review the presentation slides from our Introductory Meeting at Ellsworth on September 17, 2019 below, which includes calendar dates set for the 2019/2020 Scouting year.

 Ready to Join!

 If this all sounds like an exciting adventure for your family, then join the Scouting movement today!